 What will happen when you pound on fabric that is over a leaf?
 It’s an interesting discovery to see what happens!
-The Mother Goose Time curriculum includes Science Cards like this one, with directions for a science lesson.
-This is one of my favorite nature activities – pounding colors from nature.
+Experience Curriculum curriculum includes STEAM Stations like this one, with This is one of my favorite nature activities – pounding colors from nature.

 It was a beautiful day so we took this activity outside.
 We used our garden wall for a place to pound.
 Each child used a plastic hammer and a piece of white fabric.
 I cut a white craft handkerchief in squares which worked out perfectly – each child had a small piece to work with.

 What are STEAM Stations?
 Read all about them here.

 We went around the yard and selected different colored leaves and pieces of plants to pound.
 Some released more color than others.
 Fall is a perfect time for pounding colors, when we see all the colors in the yard – roses, berries, changing leaves, fading flowers, and new sedum.

 This is a great example of hands-on learning!
 Every child was busy and interested in what we were doing.
 Here’s a video so you can see learning in action: